apache/druid/docs/api-reference/supervisor-api.md

   ```
 </details>

-### Terminate a Supervisor
+### Terminate a supervisor

+Terminate a supervisor of the provided ID and its associated indexing tasks, triggering the publishing of their segments.
+When terminated, a tombstone marker will be placed in the database to prevent reloading on restart.

+The terminated supervisor will still exist in the metadata store and its history can be retrieved.

 #### URL

 <code className="postAPI">POST</code> `/druid/indexer/v1/supervisor/{supervisorId}/terminate`

-Terminate a Supervisor of the provided ID and its associated indexing tasks, triggering the publishing of their segments.
-When terminated, a tombstone marker will be placed in the database to prevent reloading on restart.

-The terminated Supervisor will still exist in the metadata store and its history can be retrieved.

 #### Responses